mugurbil/gnm/README.rst

 License
 -------

 The gnm is free software made available under the MIT License.
-For details see the LICENSE file.
+For details see the LICENSE_ file.

+.. _LICENSE: LICENSE.rst